DeepASA: An Object-Oriented Multi-Purpose Network for Auditory Scene Analysis: Method

-\textbf{SED decoder} The SED decoder decodes the object features into three different outputs related to the SELD task: a predicted class probability, a single-channel object activation (onset and offset) curve, and a sound event map presenting activation of individual classes across time.
-Ideally, a single object is only mapped to a single class label and activation curve, and the sound event map would be redundant.
-However, the object features are not perfectly separated in practice, so training with the auxiliary sound event map was useful for improving the SELD performance.
-During evaluation, only the predicted class probability and object activation curve are used to calculate the SELD scores.
+\textbf{SED decoder} The SED decoder decodes the object features of each sound source into the predicted class probability ($1 \times C$), the binary object activation curve for event onset and offset ($T’ \times 1$), and the predicted SED map ($T’ \times C$).
+Here, $T’$ and $C$ denote the number of time frames and the number of classes, respectively.
+The predicted SED map is only used in the training stage to guide the joint detection of a sound event and class.
+In the inference stage, we use the SED map produced by multiplying the predicted class and activation curve, resulting in a single SED map for each sound source.
+This is to exclude the possibility of more than one class being mapped to the SED map for each sound object.
 The SED decoder combines a pre-trained audio teacher-student transformer (ATST) \cite{shao2024fine} with two separate convolutional recurrent neural network (CRNN) \cite{cakir2017convolutional}-based branches summarizing time and frequency information.
+CRNN consists of multiple repetitions of Conv2d and Maxpool2d (denoted as CNN), followed by GRU and FC layers.
+Specifically, among the three red branches of the SED decoder, the middle path with seven Conv+Maxpool layers outputting ($J\times T'\times D$) is the T-CRNN path, and the bottom path with two Conv+Maxpool layers outputting ($J\times F'\times D$) corresponds to the F-CRNN path.
 We employ the pre-trained ATST to utilize various features learned from AudioSet, a large-scale dataset containing a wide range of audio classes \cite{gemmeke2017audio}.
 The features from ATST are combined with auxiliary features developed from another Conv2d layer.
 The concatenated features are analyzed in time by Time (T)-GRU and summarized to predict the sound event map.
 For predicting a single-channel activation curve, adaptive statistical pooling (ASP) \cite{okabe2018attentive} and one fully connected layer are applied along the class dimension.
 The class probability is predicted by superposing the logit derived from Frequency (F)-CRNN, which prioritizes the spectral information using Conv2d layers and F-GRU, with the logit obtained from ASP.
-For inactive sources, the class decoder is trained to predict an equal probability of $1/C$ across all $C$ classes, while the sound event and timestamp decoders are trained to produce zero values for all time frames.
+For inactive sources, the class decoder is trained to predict an equal probability of $1/C$ across all $C$ classes, while the sound event and activation decoders are trained to produce zero values for all time frames.
 The detailed specifications of the SED decoder are provided in Appendix \ref{sec:sed_decoder}.

 \textbf{DoA decoder} The DoA decoder has the CRNN structure and outputs a stream of DoA vectors in Cartesian coordinates ($x$, $y$, $z$).
 The DoA output estimates a DoA vector with a magnitude of 1 when a source is present, and assigns all $x$, $y$, $z$ values to 0 when no source is detected, allowing for the estimation of the activity and incident angle.
 DoA is estimated for each time frame, enabling the trajectory prediction for moving sources.